 This course begins with a review of real numbers and algebraic expressions before covering algebra topics including linear equations and inequalities, lines and functions, systems, exponents, polynomials, and factoring.

-For the most up-to-date course descriptions and textbook information, please see the Bryan University Course Catalog.
+For the most up-to-date course descriptions, please see the Bryan University Course Catalog.

 Program offered 100% online.